olive-robotics/bots_bento_icra24/docs/rulebook.md

 ##### 4.4 Competition Procedure
 ##### 4.5 Time Schedule

+A detailed schedule for sessions will be available locally, providing teams with their specific time slots for robot testing and main run.

 ##### 4.6 Practice Slots

+Scheduled practice time slots will be made available for each team, allowing them the opportunity to test their robots in the competition environment.
+These practice sessions will be announced locally, providing teams with the necessary information to plan and prepare for their designated testing times.
+This arrangement ensures that all participants have equal access to the arena for fine-tuning their robots and strategizing based on the actual competition setup.

 ##### 4.7 Competition Phases

 <img src="/images/17.png" alt="7.png" width="500" />